Sumandora/FrameworkCSGO/README.md

 ```
 Make sure that your CPU/Memory is capable of doing this.
 Usually memory consumption will be around twice the number of threads you provide in gigabytes.
-If you dont know how many threads you have you can execute the `nproc` program.
+If you don't know how many threads you have you can execute the `nproc` program.

 **Gentoo Users do not have to do this, because the script will take the settings you specified in your `make.conf`.
 If this behaviour is unwanted then you can supply MAKEOPTS aswell.**